Now accepting applications: Apply.

 The two-year required course sequence builds from identifying key questions and issues in critical theory to providing students with the methodological, research, writing, and professional skills they need to ask good questions and to investigate those areas of inquiry in a thesis project of their own design.
 The thesis research occurs during the first year; the thesis writing occurs during the second year, resulting in both an academic research paper finished in the third semester and a work of publishable writing based on the student’s professional interest in the fourth semester.

-A highly tailored pathway for each student customized for his or her field(s) of inquiry.
+A highly tailored pathway for each student customized for their field(s) of inquiry.

 Open curriculum with opportunities for study across disciplines and programs throughout the school.